Why We Don't Use WordPress to Build Websites

 WordPress is the most popular website building platform in the world.
 What began as an open-source blogging platform has morphed into an extremely popular system used to build websites for organizations of all sizes.
 It is estimated that up to 40% of all of the websites in the world run on it.
 While many people love that it is free, easy to use, and has a seemingly unlimited number of available themes and plugins, there are several downsides to this website-building giant.

 WordPress uses plugins to enhance the capabilities of its content management system.
 There are plugins for everything.
-I don't know if I've ever worked on a WordPress site that didn't have at least half a dozen plugins installed and activated, and that can be a problem.
+I‘m not sure if we've ever worked on a WordPress site that didn't have at least half a dozen plugins installed and activated, and that can be a problem.
 There are potential risks you are taking with each plugin you install.

 Anyone can build and publish a new plugin.
 Some of the most popular plugins on Wordpress.org are built and maintained by freelancers.
 Others are owned and maintained by big development groups.
 Sometimes if you run into problems the developer or community at large can be super helpful in resolving your issue.
 Sometimes, you feel like you are on your own, not even trusty Stack Overflow can help you.

 Over the years we've learned that not all plugins are created equal and even highly popular plugins with big developer support behind them don't always play well with others.
 Usually, the more plugins you are using, the more likely it is that they will start fighting with each other and getting to the bottom of the conflict isn't easy.